grangerl330/competition-ladder-app-api/README.md

 This application is currently run on your local host

-Please fork and clone this repo then run:
+**Please fork and clone this repo then run:**

-$ bundle install

-and

-$ rake db:create && rake db:migrate
+`bundle install`, `rake db:create`, and `rake db:migrate`

-If you wish to start with pre-entered data, run:
+**If you wish to start with pre-entered data, run:**

-$ rake db:seed
+`rake db:seed`

-* This data can be found in /db/seeds.rb
+*This data can be found in /db/seeds.rb*

-To start the backend server on your local machine, run:
+**To start the backend server on your local machine, run:**

-$ rake start
+`rake start`

 Shut down the server by pressing ctrl + C

-* This will only start up the backend server of the app.
+*This will only start up the backend server of the app.
 In order to run the full app, you must fork and clone the client portion of the app and follow the README instructions.
-This can be found at:
+This can be found at:*

 https://github.com/grangerl330/virtual-competition-ladder-client